opentraffic/architecture/README.md

 The pool collects traffic observations from contributors and provides access to an aggregate real-time snapshot of traffic conditions, as well a historical archive of observation data in support of analytic applications.

 #### OSM-linked Traffic Data Set
 The pool will create a static archival snapshot of traffic data and a real-time feed for use by third-party application developers.
 This will enable developers to incorporate traffic data sets into routing, mapping and analytic applications without restriction for any location where data is available.
+This data set will include one or more linear referencing methods to link traffic data to OSM or other non-OSM basemaps.

 #### Real-time Routing API
 The pool provides multiple interfaces to conditions data, including a real-time routing API available for use by pool contributors.
 This enables contributors to derive direct benefit from shared data by generating routing and arrival time estimates.